 If you have a logical mind, you may be able to work it out from the diagram below.

 As with any new skill, there are of course a few hidden pitfalls which can make it tricky to get the cable design right.
 However, even if you don’t have a particularly mathematical brain, if the cable structure is broken down into a sequence of step-by-step instructions, drawing one section of a curve at a time, it makes the process much easier.
-I will be teaching this again at the Festival of Quilts in August 2019.

 If you would like to try this out by yourself, I have developed a set of written instructions which explain how to draw the cable onto a background grid, using reference marks to get the cable symmetrical and even.

 Each step is shown separately with detailed diagrams, and there are various options to explore which can change the style of the cable.
 For example, in this cable, the lines don’t cross over, but twist like a rope.

 But how can you reliably get the size of cable you need for your quilt?
 My special grid has been designed on the computer so that it can be stretched or squashed to whatever shape and size is needed.
 To get a fat cable or a thin cable, only the grid proportions are changed – the instructions are exactly the same.

 Look back at the fat and thin cable diagrams nearer the top of the page – can you see that the cable structure crosses the reference marks at the same places on the grid, but that sometimes the grid “squares” are not square?

 The complete technique pack for Drafting Cable Designs is available in my online Shop for £8.

 As well as step-by-step instructions for both styles of cable, and a variety of sizes of grids to practice with, this pack includes access to a Microsoft Word file of the Mastergrid, so that you can then print out a grid of whatever size you need (sorry, no version yet available for Apple computers but you could probably use a PC in a public library).